ali5ter/carrybag/README.md

 The fist time it is run, the installation script will ask various questions.
 I'd recommend you answer yes to these questions to achieve a complete installation.
 The script can be run again if you need to incorporate any changes to the installation.
-If you want to force interaction, use the `-i` or `--interaction` option with the installation script.
+If you want to force interaction, use the `-i` or `--interactive` option with the installation script.

 A convenience alias, `bootstrap`, is provided to run the installation script in